 Favorite Sites

-+ Santa Elena Canyon - At the end of Ross Maxwell Scenic Drive, a 1,500ft tall limestone cliffs are parted by the waters of the Rio.
-One of the most famous sites in the park, and where we get our name!
+At the end of Ross Maxwell Scenic Drive, 1,500ft tall limestone cliffs are parted by the waters of the Rio Grande.
+One of the most famous sites in the park, and our namesake!

-+ Chisos Mountains - The heart of the park!
-This mountain range can be seen from Camp Elena, and is the only one that is fully contained in a national park, even at 20 miles long.
-It's tallest peaks include Emory (7,835) and Lost Mine (7,535ft).
+The heart of the park!
+This mountain range can be seen from Camp Elena.
+It is the only range that is fully contained in a national park, even at 20 miles long.
+The Chisos' tallest peaks include Emory (7,835) and Lost Mine (7,535ft).

-+ Boquillas Hot Springs & Border Crossing - Stay in the US and enjoy the hot springs, or pass through the port of entry into Mexico to take a horse or walk to the nearby village (about 1/2 mile) for shopping and dining.
+Stay in the US and enjoy the hot springs, or cross into Mexico to ride a horse, raft, or walk to the nearby village (about 1/2 mile) for shopping and dining.
 Don't forget cash and your passport!

-+ Fossil Discovery Exhibit - A beautiful architectural structure that houses information on 130 million years of animal and plant history in Big Bend.
-Near Panther Junction.
+A beautiful architectural structure near Panther Junction that guides you through 130 million years of animal and plant history in Big Bend.

 Favorite Tours

-+ Half Day River Float: A family-friendly morning river float on a raft in the Rio Grande.
+A family-friendly morning river float in the Rio Grande.
 Guided by Far Flung Outdoor Center.
 Subject to water levels.

-+ Equipment Rentals: Rent our park essentials bundle for a basic day trip to the park.
+Rent our Park Essentials Bundle for a basic day trip to the park.
 You can rent canoes, kayaks, etc. from Big Bend Boating and Hiking Company.
 They also provide tours and shuttle services.

 Day-Trip Packing List